adenovan/amultios-ppsspp/README.md

 Use Official Amultios Emulator to play in our service Violation of TOS will cause your Amultios account banned and kicked from the community!

+External Dependecy needed to run
+-mosquitto
+-pthread-win32 (for windows)

 PPSSPP - a fast and portable PSP emulator